intercellular/tutorial/README.md

 - **No API** : Remember that Cell is all about how you structure your logic and NOT about learning how to use some proprietary API.
 This document will walk you through this.
 - **Self contained** : Each element is its own universe (context) with its own variables and functions.
 - **Self driving** : Each element communicates with outside world via stateless function calls.
-This means each cell can survive on their own and plug into anywhere with zero overhead/footprint.
+This means each cell can survive on its own and plug into anything with zero overhead/footprint.

 <br>

 # How to use this document

-Because of the unique traits mentioned above, learning Cell is mostly about understanding "how" it works, but NOT about learning to use and remember API methods, **because there is no API**.
+Because of the unique traits mentioned above, learning Cell is mostly about understanding how Cell works, and not about how to use and memorize some API methods, **because there is no API**.

 **In fact, you don't even need to read this tutorial if you just understand [the 3 rules](https://www.celljs.org/#there-are-only-3-rules)**.